jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### - VirtualBox extensions

-Explain what they are and show screen shots how to add them
+  You may have noticed that when a guest VM is usccesfully installed the screen resolution maybe very small or the mouse intergration features are not working.
+VirtualBox guest additions also enable exclusive features that are not normally availalber in an operating system such as shared folders, cut and paste support, and even support for multiple monitors.
+The way to solve this is through something called VirtualBox Guest Additions.
+On the VirtualBox menu under INSERT DEVICES you need to select the "Insert Guest Additions CD Image."
+  This is source code and drivers provided by VirtualBox that will add VirtualBox features and hardware to the underlying guest VM.
+The guest VM has no idea it is in a virtualized environment and even if it did know Oeprating Systems do no come equipped with drivers to support VIrtualBox.
+In this way the drivers are added to the OS in Windows and in Linux the drivers are loaded into the kernel to enhance the experience.

+  For Windows and Mac as the guest VM OS this is a pretty stright forward install - the attached Guest Additions iso appears within the VM and you simply double click it and run through the menu, reboot, and new features are added.

+  For Linux you need to compile these extensions into the kernel and some extra tools are needed.

+  __Debian/Ubuntu__

+   This goes for any distro that derives from Debian.
+You will need to install the following from the commandline to assist with the compiling and installation of VirtualBox drivers.
+Apt is the Debian/Ubuntu package manager, we will learn about more in depth in [chapter 10](Package Installation)

+    sudo apt-get update
+    sudo apt-get install build-essential dkms linux-headers-$(uname -r) cd /media/cdrom/Guestadditons/LinuxRun.vbox

+ __Red Hat__

+ On Fedora 22 using dnf

+ On Centos, RHEL, and older Fedora distros using yum

+     yum update
+     yum install gcc linux-headers-$(uname -r)

+ If successful you can reboot the Linux guest VM and you will notice the changes take place immediately. without these additional tools installed you will receive an error message

+    Building the main Guest Additions Modile[Failed]

 ### - Preseed and Kickstart

-  All the previous steps took maybe 10 to 15 minutes which is not bad at all.
-But let us say you will be creating many virtualmachines for certain purposes.
+  All the previous steps took maybe 10 to 15 minutes if you are on a fast machine which is not bad at all.
+But let us say you will be creating many virtual machines for research purposes.
 Or perhaps you will be recreating the same virtual machine many times.
 There is a way to automate the install process.
 This is called an answer file in the Windows server world.
 For Red Hat based systems this is called kickstart and Debian and Ubuntu use a file format called preseed.
 None of these formats are compatible with each other but there has been some work to get limited kickstart support for Ubuntu.

   [Debian/Ubuntu pressed template](https://help.ubuntu.com/lts/installation-guide/amd64/apb.html "Preseed")